Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 where higher order terms can be generated using the running in \secref{sec:rap_running}.

-At subleading power the renormalized matrix elements of $T_{(i,j)}$ begin at $\order{\alpha_s}$ and thus match onto the tree level term $\delta(\zbar) \delta(\zzbar)$ of \eqn{eq:soft_matrix_element}.
+At subleading power the renormalized matrix elements of $T_{(i,j)}$ begin at $\order{\alpha_s}$ and thus match onto the tree-level term $\delta(\zbar) \delta(\zzbar)$ of \eqn{eq:soft_matrix_element}.
 The renormalized matrix elements of $T_{(i,j)}$ are thus equal to the soft matching coefficients $C_{S,(i,j)}$.
 Suppressing their scale dependence, the first four NLP soft matching coefficients are

 and the remaining four matching coefficients are

 Matching QCD onto SCET at $\mu=q_L$ and $\nunnb=q_L$, these matrix elements have large logarithms of $q_L^2/\qtsq$.
 We will discuss the resummation of these logarithms using the rapidity renormalization group in \secref{sec:rap_running}.